Head-directionality parameter: Theoretical views

-Tesnière: dependency grammar
+Dependency grammar

 The idea that syntactic structures reduce to binary relations was introduced by Lucien Tesnière in 1959 within the framework of dependency theory, which was further developed in the 1960s.
 Tesnière distinguished two structures that differ in the placement of the structurally governing element (head): centripetal structures, in which heads precede their dependents, and centrifugal structures, in which heads follow their dependents.
 Dependents here may include complements, adjuncts, and specifiers.

-Greenberg: typology
+Typology

 Joseph Greenberg, who worked in the field of language typology, put forward an implicational theory of word order, whereby: